IanLunn/Hover/README.md

 ### _options
-Contains default options, various effect options and the browser prefixes you'd like to use with the `prefixed` mixin.
+Contains default options, various effect options, and the browser prefixes you'd like to use with the `prefixed` mixin.
 By default, only the `-webkit-` prefix is set to `true` (due to most browsers not requiring prefixes now).

 As of `2.0.0`, `_options` also includes a `$nameSpace` / `@nameSpace` option which allows you to change the name all classes are prefixed with.
 The default namespace is `hvr`.